lamhq/tech-notes/pages/devops/aws/big-data/opensearch.md

 ## Overview

-OpenSearch is a managed service allowing you to run search and analytics engines for various use cases.
+OpenSearch is a managed service allowing you to run s**earch and analytics engines** for various use cases.

-It is used as a managed analytics and visualization service.
 Primarily used for **analyzing log files** and various documents, especially within an ETL process.

 Easily integrate with Amazon CloudWatch, AWS Cloud Trail, Amazon S3, and Amazon Kinesis.